AAlchemist/cs-notes/Database/Database-Management-Systems.md

   - Isolation: every transaction is unaware of any others.
   - Durability: If a transaction has been committed, it must be permanent. (use log files for rollback and recovery)
 - Conflicts: Read/Write and Write/Write conflicts.
-- Serializable Schedule: equivalent to a serial schedule.
-(Serializable Test by the precedence graph)
+- Serializable Schedule: non-serial schedule but equivalent to a serial schedule (equivalent: have the same conflict).
--
+  - Serializable Test by the precedence graph
+  - Used to maintain the consistency of the database.
+- Violation (with different Isolation Levels)
+  - Dirty Read (READ UNCOMMITTED): allows transactions to read data from other transactions that have not been committed.
+  - Nonrepeatable Read (READ COMMITTED): One transaction attempts to access the same data twice and a second transaction modify the data in between.
+It causes the transaction 1 read two different values for the same data.
+  - Phantom (REPEATABLE READ): One transaction has read a piece of data, and then another transaction comes and deletes it, so the piece of data been read that noew looks like it doesn't exist anymore.
+  - SERIALIZABLE Isolatoin Level has none of these violations.

 ## Locks
+- Binary Lock: too restrictive (read query is non-conflicting)
 - Shared(read) lock, Exclusive(write) lock.
 - Two Phase Locking: acquisition phase + release phase.
 Guarantees serializability(sacrifice performance).
   - Basic
-  - Conservative: Acquire all locks that I need before starting the transaction. (avoid deadlock)
+  - Conservative: Acquire all locks that I need before starting the transaction. (prevent deadlock)
-  - Strict: I'm gonna hold all write locks until the very end of the transaction. (prevent Temporary Update)
+  - Strict: I'm gonna hold all write locks until the very end of the transaction. (prevent Temporary Update, generate serializable schedule)
 - Deadlock: Both transactions are waiting for each other's locks. (detect by a graph)
   - Prevention: wait-die, wound-wait, no-wait, cautious wait.
 - Granularity: Fields, Columns, Pages, Tables.